zachpinto/fast-food-nutrition/README.md

 Demo: https://notebooks.gesis.org/binder/jupyter/user/zachpinto-fast-food-nutrition-hc86o2h7/doc/tree/notebooks/02_report.ipynb

 ## Introduction
+This repo presents a very simple data analysis of caloric information of several fast food restaurants located in the Unites States.
+I was curious to see how various chains compared in terms of caloric distribution of their main items.

-This dashboard presents a comprehensive analysis of nutritional information from various fast food restaurants.
-The analysis encompasses data scraping, data cleaning, enrichment using the OpenAI API, and exploratory data analysis (EDA) to provide insights into the calorie distribution of main dishes across different restaurants.
+The entire process encompasses data scraping, data cleaning, augmentation using the OpenAI API, and exploratory data analysis to provide a simple box and whisker plot to show the caloric distribution of main items across these fast food restaurants.

 ## Data
 The data was scraped from **fastfoodnutrition.org**, a website that collects nutritional data from dozens of popular fast food restaurants in the US.